Kauzok/MinerUnearthed/Release/README.md

 - To The Stars
 	- Improved ability to hit flying enemies.
-		- Increased internal BulletAttack radius from 0.7 -> 4.5
+		- Increased internal BulletAttack radius to cover most of the explosion radius
 			- The ability works by firing bullets directly downwards in a star pattern around Miner.
 Bigger radius = higher chance to hit flying enemies in the attack's path.
+One quirk of this method is that the explosion hitbox will be placed at the center of the hitbox that the bulletattack collides with.
 	- Now applies downwards force to enemies hit by the explosions.

 `1.8.8`